openebs-archive/maya/tests/README.md

 Ginkgo ran 1 suite in 12m49.573774959s
 Test Suite Failed
 ```
-Note: Above is the sample output how it looks when you ran `ginkgo -v`
+Note: Above is the sample output how it looks when you ran `ginkgo -v -- -kubeconfig=/path/to/kubeconfig`